The Benefits Of Mulching Your Garden

 The purpose of the mulch is three-fold.

-First, you need to hold that paper down so it doesn’t blow away.
+Purpose #1.
+Mulch will help to hold that paper down so it doesn’t blow away.
 Remember, the paper is the weed barrier, and holding it securely in place is key.

 Third, the mulch is also there to hold that newspaper in place so it doesn’t blow away.